 The historian Paul Johnson writes in his spiritual memoir about having once called the prime minister’s office and, instead of getting the secretary’s secretary, the prime minister herself answered.

 I don’t know if Johnson’s experience is like mine, but from that day on, when I prayed, I almost always received a verbal response, often with quite specific guidance.
 At first, it just seemed an oddity that went too much against my agnostic worldview to be taken seriously.
 Once my son had classical music playing in his ear all the time.
 It turned out to be an ear infection, causing buzzing signals that the brain very skillfully translated into Mozart.
-Maybe my prayers were like that.

 I would tell Abigail about these odd experiences.
 While I am cautious in my beliefs and skeptical by temperament, she is more spiritual and less distrustful.
 I had always been skeptical of paranormal reports, near death experiences, and the like, but she was not.
 I assumed she put the voice I heard in that category.
-I didn’t really know because, usually, she just took in what I told her and didn’t say much.
+Though, I didn’t really know because, usually, she just took in what I told her and didn’t say much.